jdedios-de/jdedios-de/README.md

 I’m passionate about:
 - **Development and Operations** tools and technologies

+In my free time:
+- I love watching **competitive Dota 2**.
+The competitions inspire me to keep learning and appreciate the importance of strategy, as well as the ability to adapt to changing circumstances and challenges.

 Here, you’ll find a selection of my work and contributions.

 ---